 Enforced Sale Procedure (ESP) is primarily designed to enable Local Authorities to recover outstanding debts created by actions that result in a land charge against a property.
 For example, many statutes allow a Local Authority to serve a notice on an owner of property calling on the owner to carry out works.

-It may be, for example, that works are needed to deal with the dangerous or untidy condition of the property.
-Sometimes failure to comply with a notice amounts to an offence, and the Local Authority may have the right to carry out the works in default and to recover the cost.
-Statute provides that the cost of carrying out the works in default is a charge on the property.
+Failure to comply with a notice amounts to an offence, and the Local Authority may have the right to carry out the works in default and to recover the cost.
+Statute stipulates that the cost of carrying out the works in default becomes a charge on the property.
 It is the latter scenario that provides the basis for the enforced sale procedure.
 In essence the local authority exercises the power of sale conferred by the charge to recover the money that is owed for carrying out the work in default.

 Once a land charge is registered, the Council can then ask for the debt to be paid in full.
 Where the owner fails to pay the debt, the Council can enforce the sale of the property.
 The Council will recover reasonable costs out of the proceeds from the sale and the rest of the monies will be held in trust for the owner.
-Once the ownership of the property has been resolved, the funds will be transferred to the owner.
-The procedure may ultimately be thwarted by payment of the outstanding debt; however this will mean the owner will have taken notice and hopefully encouraged them to take action, not to mention the benefit of the associated debt recovery to the Council.
+The procedure may ultimately be thwarted by payment of the outstanding debt; however this will mean the owner will have taken notice and hopefully encouraged them to take action.